 Nominations for each candidate may be made by any delegate present on the floor, provided he or she has the candidate's permission.
 Nominating speeches shall be limited to five minutes, split in any manner between the delegate

 nominating the candidate, the candidate, and any additional speakers desired by the candidate.

 The bylaws may be amended one section at a time in accordance with the requirements of Article XI: Amendments.

 Section 6 Platform

 The Platform may be amended at a convention by a two-thirds (⅔) vote upon recommendation from the SCC or a special committee established for this purpose, or by motion from the floor.
 Any proposals except those from the floor will be considered one plank at a time and will receive an up down vote, with amendments considered only if the initial up down vote fails.

 Section 7 Challenges

-Any action of the Convention may be challenged in writing during the Convention as being in conflict with the By Laws.
+Any action of the Convention may be challenged in writing during the Convention as conflicting with the bylaws.
 Such challenge shall be signed by the challenging delegates and delivered to the Secretary who will refer it to the Judicial Committee for a decision.
-If the challenge is upheld the challenged action shall be null and void, but can be reinstated by a three fourths vote of the Convention.
+If the challenge is upheld the challenged action shall be null and void but can be reinstated by a three-fourths (¾) vote of the Convention.

 Section 8 Rescinding Actions

-Any actions of the State Central Committee may be rescinded or modified by a two thirds vote upon a motion from the floor.
+Any actions of the State Central Committee may be rescinded or modified by a two-thirds (⅔) vote upon a motion from the floor.